Nayax

-Nayax Ltd. is a global fintech company which sells cashless, telemetry, management, monitoring and business intelligence (BI) products for the vending and unattended retail industries.
+Nayax Ltd. is a global fintech company that offers cashless, telemetry, management, monitoring, and business intelligence (BI) products and services for the vending, unattended, and other retail industries.

-Nayax's main products are point of sale (POS) devices that accept swipe, contact or contactless payment methods, via credit/debit/closed loop or prepaid cards, mobile apps, QR scans.
+Nayax’s main products are point of sale (POS) devices that accept swipe, contact and contactless card payments as well as mobile near-field communication NFC payments.

-History
+Overview

+Nayax was founded in 2005 in Tel Aviv by Yair Nechmad (CEO) and David Ben Avi (CTO).
+Headquartered in Herzliya, Israel.
+Nayax has registered offices in over 8 countries: the United States, the United Kingdom, Germany, Japan, China, Australia, and New Zealand.